Caring Companies

 Community

-Under the umbrella of Community, we offer a variety of training opportunities for the non-profit sector - everything from two-hour workshops to our six-week Volunteer Management Training Series.
+Under the umbrella of Community, we offer a variety of training opportunities for the non-profit sector - everything from two-hour workshops to our multi-week Volunteer Management Training Series.
 Whether you're a seasoned non-profit professional, or are just getting started in the field, attending our training is a great way to gain new knowledge and skills that you can put into practice at your organization.

 To view a complete listing of our workshops and courses, and to register, visit our Training Centre